cervical whiplash - neck crick - sprains & strains - herniated disc

 After a diagnosis of mild to moderate neck injury your injury management plan should include treatment as often as possible.

-SportsMed is the physical therapy product we suggest to aid recovery of a neck injury.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of mild to moderate neck injury.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with muscle strengthening.

 - Pain relief (modulated low and high frequency TENS; continuous, comfortable intensity)

 - Early stage injury treatment (modulated low to medium frequency ECS; continuous, low intensity)

 - RECOVERY mode - injury healing

 - Later stage injury treatment (modulated low to medium frequency EMS and ECS; surging, medium intensity)

 - EXERCISE mode - muscle strengthening

 - Rehabilitation stage (high frequency EMS; surging, medium to high intensity)